learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

+## Objectives

+1. Build methods that utilize flow control
+2. Read and understand test output to develop a working program
+3. Gain more familiarity with the concept of test driven development

 # A Note on This Guide

 We've been introduced to the concept of test driven development and reading and understanding RSpec tests before.
 You've been reading these tests for a while now, but TDD is a big topic and we're going to take a cloer look at it here.